arunav-bhattacharya/learning-kotlin/README.md

 ### 9.b.
 Lambda Expressions

-- In Kotlin, lambda expressions are expressed with "->", similar to Java.
+- **Passing Lambdas to higher-order functions**: In Kotlin, lambda expressions are expressed with "`->`", similar to Java.
+In the below example `2 until n` returns an `IntRange` class.
+The class has a method `none()` that takes a `Predicate` and returns `false` if the `Predicate` is evaluated as `true` and vice-versa.

+    ```kotlin
+        fun isPrime(n: Int) = n==1 || (n > 1 && (2 until n).none({ i: Int -> n % i == 0 }))
+    ```

-- For single parameter in a lambda expression, we don't have to explicitly define the parameter in the lambda expression.
-Instead we can refer to the parameter as `it` in the body of the expression.
+- **Implicit Parameter - `it`**: For single parameter in a lambda expression, we don't have to explicitly define the parameter in the lambda expression and instead, we can refer to the parameter as `it` in the body of the expression.
   Let's see an example -

     ```kotlin
         someFunc(3, {x -> x*x})
         someFunc(3, {it * it})
     ```

-- **Dropping the brackets** when calling higher-order function:
-    - When the last or the only parameter of a function is a function, then when calling the higher-order function, the function parameter can be passed outside the parentheses of the function call
+- **Receiving Lambdas**: Let's take a look at a function that takes a lambda as a parameter.

     ```kotlin
+        fun actionFromOneTo(action: (Int) -> Unit, n: Int) = (1..n).forEach {action(it)}
+    ```

+- **Lambda as Last Parameter - Dropping the brackets**: When the last or the only parameter of a function is a function, then when calling the higher-order function, the function parameter can be passed outside the parentheses of the function call

+    ```kotlin
         operation(5) { it * it }
     ```

-- In lambdas as well we can use object destructuring
+- **Function References**: In Kotlin, method references are denoted as `::`, similar to Java.
+We can pass a method reference or a lambda expression to a function that accepts a function as an argument.

+- **Function returning functions**: A function returning a function is also a higher-order function.
+This might come in handy when we have multiple lambdas with same functionality but varies on some parameter.
+We can extract that particular lambda and return it from another function, but provide some parameter on which that lambda will work on.
+  Let's look at the following function -

+      ```kotlin
+          fun predicateOfLength(length: Int): (String) -> Boolean {
+            return { input: String -> input.length == length }
+          }
+          println(names.find(predicateOfLength(5)))
+          println(names.find(predicateOfLength(4)))
+      ```

 ### 9.c.
-Function References

-- In Kotlin, method references are denoted as `::`, similar to Java.
-- We can pass a method reference or a lambda expression to a function that accepts a function as an argument.
+Lambdas & Anonymous Expressions

+- Instead of lambdas we can use anonymous functions.
+But because of its verbosity it should be avoided in most cases, except for some cases which we'll discuss in following sections.
+- The `return` keyword is required for block-body anonymous functions that returns a value.
+- The `return` will always return from the anonymous function and not from the encompassing function.

+    ```kotlin
+        val checkLength5 = fun(name: String): Boolean { return name.length == 5 }
+    ```

 ### 9.d.
-Function returning functions

-### 9.e.
-Lambdas & Anonymous functions

-### 9.f.
 Closures & Lexical Scoping

+- A lambda is stateless; the output is dependent on the inputs parameters.
-- A lambda expression or anonymous function (as well as a local function and an object expression) can access its closure, i.e. the variables declared in the outer scope, also known as *lexical scoping*.
+- A lambda expression or anonymous function (as well as a local function and an object expression) can access its closure, i.e. the variables declared in the outer scope, also known as **lexical scoping**.
+- Sometimes we want to depend on external state.
+Such a lambda is called a **closure** — that’s because it closes over the defining scope to bind to the properties and methods that aren’t local.
-- The variables captured in the closure can be modified in the lambda.
-Such a lambda is called closure.
+- The variables captured in the closure can be modified in the lambda, but this should be avoided.

+    ```kotlin
+        val factor = 2
+        val doubleIt = { e: Int -> e * factor }
+    ```

 > **Note**
 >
+> - In lambdas as well we can use object destructuring.
-> Keep closure as pure functions to avoid confusion and to minimize errors
+> - Keep closure as pure functions to avoid confusion and to minimize errors

-### 9.g.
+### 9.e.
 Non-local and labeled `return`

 - When we do a `return` from a lambda function, it returns from the enclosing function inside which it is defined.
 For example -